To Download the Complete Ruleset as an Acrobat .pdf document, please click here.

 - The scorekeeper can only tell a player how much is left and/or what has been scored with the darts thrown.
 The scorekeeper cannot tell the shooter what to throw at.

 - All scoring in the 301 and 501 games should show the score for each turn and the remaining score.
-The use of Electronic Scoreboards is NOT RECOMMENDED unless a written score is kept by the Captains or teammates at the same time the games are being played.
+The use of DartConnect is approved and encouraged by MMDL.
+The use of other electronic scoreboards is NOT RECOMMENDED unless a written score is kept by the captains or teammates at the same time the games are being played.

-- A scorekeeper shall face the scoreboard, remaining still as not to disturb the shooter in any way, until all three darts are thrown.
+- A scorekeeper shall face the scoreboard standing in a position so that they have a clear legible view of the dart board and darts thrown.
+No smoking, drinking, or eating and shall remain still as not to disturb the shooter in any way, until all three darts are thrown.